CrazyO9/python/README.md

 # python
-save what I do in python for resume
+save what I do in python